Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 9-firstdirdeletion removed the directory in the tmp directory.

 The 10-back script changed the current working directory to the previous one.

+The 11-lists script displays the content in the current working directory, the parent of working directory and the /boot directory in this order in a long format including . files (which usually are hidden files).